 Project Lifeline works in partnership with the Probation Department of the Cook County Juvenile Court.
 It accepts applications from past and present court wards of any age who have completed high school or its equivalent.

-At the time of its 25th Anniversary in 2015, Project Lifeline had assisted over four hundred (400) bright, determined young men and women in overcoming daunting obstacles to attend college or enroll in a variety of trade programs and apprenticeships.
-Over one hundred thirty (130) of our students have earned college degrees or professional certifications.
+Since 1990, Project Lifeline had assisted over 425 bright, determined young men and women in overcoming daunting obstacles to attend college or enroll in a variety of trade programs and apprenticeships.
+Over one hundred fifty (150) of our students have earned college degrees or professional certifications.
 Project Lifeline’s impact extends beyond its actual participants – the possibility of a PL scholarship provides an incentive for all wards of the Juvenile Court to remain in school and continue working toward high school graduation.